Xor-nand/TombolaCardPDF/README.md

 	- the first one is the name of that card inside the set
 	- the second one is a Python list containing one list of integers for each row (of that card)
 - everything after the last pair of lines will be discarded (odd line)
-- blank fileds placeholder is -1
+- blank field placeholder is -1